-PacifiCorp proposes to install a new and improved gage to monitor instream flows in the East Fork bypassed reach between the Project Diversion dam and the proposed new tailrace discharge location.
-The data obtained from the new gage will provide verification that proposed modified instream flow releases to the East Fork bypassed reach are being implemented as planned.
+PacifiCorp proposes to relocate the gage to monitor instream flows in the East Fork bypassed reach to the historic U.S. Geologic Service (USGS) gage site approximately 1,000 feet (305 m) upstream of the confluence with the West Fork Wallowa River.
+The data obtained from the new gage site will provide verification that proposed modified instream flow releases to the East Fork bypassed reach are being implemented as planned in the portion of the bypassed reach with the greatest use by aquatic organisms.

 PacifiCorp currently maintains a gage just downstream from the Project Diversion dam that serves as the existing compliance point for monitoring instream flow releases to the East Fork.
-The new gage will be located in the East Fork bypassed reach approximately 0.7 mi downstream of the Project Diversion dam near the existing forebay access road bridge site (see Exhibit A for map showing the new gage location).
-Several attributes make this location advantageous and preferable, including that this location: (1) is above the migratory fish barrier and will not entail gage construction or operation in bull trout critical habitat; (2) avoids high-gradient turbulent channel areas where it would be difficult to construct and maintain a gage; (3) provides the most suitable channel geometry for gage installation and accuracy; and (4) is easily accessible for efficient and timely maintenance of the gage and downloading of data.
+The new gage will be located in the East Fork bypassed reach approximately 0.7 mi downstream of the Project Diversion dam off of State Highway 351 (see Exhibit A for map showing the new gage location).
+Several attributes make this location advantageous and preferable, including that this location: (1) located below the migratory fish barrier and will report flow conditions in bull trout critical habitat; (2) avoids high-gradient turbulent channel areas where it would be difficult to construct and maintain a gage; (3) provides the most suitable channel geometry for gage installation and accuracy; (4) is easily accessible for efficient and timely maintenance of the gage and downloading of data; and (5) requires no in-water construction as the existing weir structures is fully functional.